abhiSyncd/Java-Threads-Step-By-Step/8-a-Custom_Thread_Pool/readMe.md

 # 1 - Need

-    utilize the maximum CPU and increase the performance of java program
+    To utilize the maximum CPU and increase the performance of java program

-    /** Thread Pool constructor */
+    - Thread Pool Executor constructor
-    public ThreadPoolExecutor(
-                  int corePoolSize,
+      > int corePoolSize,
-                  int maximumPoolSize,
+      > int maximumPoolSize,
-                  long keepAliveTime,
+      > long keepAliveTime,
-                  TimeUnit unit,
+      > TimeUnit unit,
-                  BlockingQueue workQueue) {...}
+      > BlockingQueue workQueue

-     /** Cached Thread Pool */
+    - Cached Thread Pool
-    public static ExecutorService newCachedThreadPool() {
+      > 0
-           return new ThreadPoolExecutor(0, Integer.MAX_VALUE,
+      > Integer.MAX_VALUE,
+      > 60L,
-                                         60L, TimeUnit.SECONDS,
+      > TimeUnit.SECONDS,
-                                         new SynchronousQueue());
+      > new SynchronousQueue()
-    }

     Here,
     Do you see this SynchronousQueue?
-    It means that each new task will create a new thread if all existing threads are busy.
+    BlockingQueue works on following rules:
+    > If fewer than corePoolSize threads are running, the Executor always prefers adding a new thread rather than queuing.
+    > If corePoolSize or more threads are running, the Executor always prefers queuing a request rather than adding a new thread.
+    > If a request cannot be queued, a new thread is created unless this would exceed maximumPoolSize, in which case, the task will be rejected.

     In the case of high load, at best we will get a thread "starvation" situation, at worst OutOfMemoryError.
     It is better to maintain control and not allow clients to "DDoS/throttle" our service.